Of course, this could have been because, like so much else, it had seized solid during its long rest, so I thought it best to take it apart anyway.

 I sourced a new bearing, and took it all up to the local garage, who, for a trifling sum, pressed the old bearing off, and pressed the new bearing on.

 Now to prevent a stress point, a substantial radius is machined into the axle behind the bearing.
 To allow the bearing to to bed securely against the shoulder, a small spacer is placed behind the bearing to match this radius - that would be part number 32 in the exploded diagram above.
-The reason they charged so little was because they saved time by omitting this spacer, AND I DIDN'T NOTICE, and although I should have noticed, I blame it on the garage and it will be a surprise to both of us if I ever go back there again.
+The reason they charged so little was because they saved time by omitting this spacer, AND I DIDN'T NOTICE, and although I should have noticed, I blame it on the garage.
+I discussed it with the proprietor, and consequently it will be a surprise to both of us if I ever go back there again.

 Anyway, I reassembled it in reverse order, and tightened the nut, as I thought.
 Now the brakedrum has a tapered locator which matches the taper on the split collar.
 Tightening the nut is supposed to pull the brakedrum firmly onto this collar, and compress the split, so that the collar grips tightly onto the halfshaft while at the same time securely clamping the bearing to the shoulder on the axle.
 The nut, I learn, is supposed to be tightened up to 140 ft.lb, although in 60 years of taking brake hubs on and off this has never been a problem to me - of course I've never tried it before without the important spacer.
 From one of the bulletin boards, I learnt that if it's not tightened sufficiently, then the splined hub can move on the half-shaft splines, ruining both the hub and the shaft.
 Another thread described how a wheel was lost from this problem.
 The consequence of having omitted the spacer was that although I tightened the nut as I had always done I was in fact tightening the hub onto the end of the splines instead of tightening against the shoulder on the axle.
 The splined hub did indeed move on the splined halfshaft, and both were indeed ruined.
 I don't think I was about to lose a wheel, but I think you can see that there isn't a lot of spline left and in another couple of hundred miles they would all have been hammered out and I would have had no drive.